ashafahi/free_adv_train/README.md

 ```bash
 python multi_restart_pgd_attack.py --model_dir $MODEL_DIR --num_restarts 2
 ```
 Note that if you have trained a CIFAR-100 model, even for evaluation, you should pass the dataset argument.
-For examples:
+For example:
 ```bash
 python multi_restart_pgd_attack.py --model_dir $MODEL_DIR_TO_CIFAR100 --num_restarts 2 -d cifar100
 ```